 Solar chargers with less Watts are cheaper, yet less powerful.
 A more expensive model will not necessarily make you happier, depending on your need.
 The more you’ll be charging, the higher the output and efficiency needs to be.

-I hope this guide was helpful in picking the best solar charger to fit your needs.
+I hope this guide was helpful in picking a good backpacking solar charger to fit your needs.
 If you want to comment or recommend a model I didn’t include, please use my contact form to get in touch.